With a selection of 4 great wedding photography packages available right now.

 This package will cover your full Ceremony group & formal photos and part of your reception up to Cake cutting*

-This package comes with a CD of all your wedding photographs all professionally edited for you with printing rights.
+This package comes with digital downloads of all your wedding photographs all professionally edited for you with printing rights.

 Options for wedding albums available please ask at your free consultation, as well as options to extend you coverage